 HEMDA was established in January 1988 by Yad Hanadiv and the Tel Aviv Municipality as a regional centre for high school science education in Tel Aviv.
 The initiative followed up on conclusions of an expert Committee chaired by Professor Haim Harari.
 The centre offers advanced level physics and chemistry, drawing on teaching and laboratories at a higher standard than is available in schools.
 Most of its outstanding teaching staff hold PhDs in chemistry and physics.
 HEMDA attracts a broad range of students from diverse backgrounds and communities.

 Yad Hanadiv’s grant making has included multi-year efforts to improve literacy among Arab schoolchildren.
-Difficulties in acquiring reading skills have detrimental effects on learning and can severely hinder advancement.
+Difficulties in acquiring reading skills have detrimental effects on learning and can severely hinder development.
 Arabic speakers are especially challenged by differences between spoken and written Arabic.
-Linguistic studies of preschoolers commissioned by Yad Hanadiv determined that early, structured exposure to colloquial Arabic facilitate reading acquisition.
-On this basis, the Centre for Educational Technology (CET) was given support to develop a set of innovative curricular materials for young children, including an Arabic–Arabic children’s dictionary (the first of its kind), games and aids to prepare Arabic-speaking children for first grade.
+On the basis of linguistic studies of preschoolers commissioned by Yad Hanadiv, the Centre for Educational Technology (CET) was given support to develop a set of innovative curricular materials for young children, including an Arabic–Arabic children’s dictionary (the first of its kind), games and aids to prepare Arabic-speaking children for first grade.
 CET text books, digital content and teaching guides for Arabic language study by native speakers in elementary and middle schools are in use in hundreds of schools around the country.

 The last 50 years have witnessed a revolution in the way archaeology is practiced.
 In the late 1990s Yad Hanadiv began providing support to the Kimmel Centre for Archaeological Science at the Weizmann Institute.
 The Institute is devoted to training a new generation of archaeologists in methods that incorporate scientific techniques and to promoting inter-university collaboration.
 The Foundation has supported cooperative efforts among scientists and archaeologists to develop unique methods of examining archaeological finds using 3D scanning and digital processing.